 What are three tips for managing and motivating your people?
 You have to genuinely care about them, and they have to know that.
 Listen to them, know who they are as people, not just employees.
 You also have to give them work that they care about.
 That plays into the recruitment part.
 Make sure you’re bringing on people who understand what the job is—not every nurse or pharmacist wants to be a management consultant.
 Last but not least, there has to be some element of fun.
 No one wants to just grind through the day.

 What’s the best business advice you’ve heard?
-It wasn’t told directly to me, but I heard it at a Wharton business healthcare conference.
-Andrea Jung, the former CEO of Avon, was telling a story (and I may get the details wrong because this was a long time ago) about how she got caught on a board of directors’ call during her son’s birthday party.
-Because of all the noise, she felt as though she disappointed both her son for taking the work call as well as the board.
-She said something like this: “Don’t disappoint people accidently.
+It wasn’t told directly to me, but I heard it at a Wharton business healthcare conference and I have shared it ever since.
+Andrea Jung, a prominent female CEO, was telling a story (and I may get the details wrong because this was a long time ago) about how she got caught on a Board of Directors’ call during her son’s birthday party.
+She felt as though she disappointed both her son for taking the work call, as well as the board because of all the noise.
+I took away the following advice: “Don’t disappoint people accidentally.
 Decide who you are going to disappoint that day, tell them, then release yourself of guilt.
-And don’t disappoint the same people all the time.”
-We all can’t always do what’s being asked of us, and if we try it will make us crazy.
-As a mother that really resonates with me.
+And don’t disappoint the same people all the time.
+We all can’t always do what’s being asked of us, and if we try it will make us crazy.”
+As a mother, that really resonates with me.

 What’s the best piece of advice you’ve received?
 Be authentic.
 It’s too much work trying to be someone you’re not.

 What’s the most influential book you’ve read?
 All of the leaders at Booz Allen were asked to read The Heart Led Leader by Tommy Spaulding.
 It’s a great reminder to connect with people personally, not just professionally.